-We have audited the financial statements of the City for the year ended December 31, 2015, and have issued our report dated March 3, 2016.
+We have audited the financial statements of the governmental activities, business-type activities, each major fund, and the aggregate remaining fund information of the City as of and for the year ended December 31, 2016.
 Professional standards require that we provide you with the following information related to our audit.